makevoid/react-sb-simple-setup/Readme.md

 ---

-personal note: I like parcel.js but I fill strange using async/await for importing other files, ok for performance/lazy loading but it feels overcomplicated to me.
+personal note: I like parcel.js but I fill strange using async/await for importing other files, ok for performance/lazy loading reasons but it feels overcomplicated to me.